felixgrunberger/beautiful-jekyll/_posts/2018-04-17-first-Rpackage.md

 As you can see there is no way to avoid packages and no reason to.
 **But have you ever written your own package?**
 I am just curious.
 Because until recently I myself actually did not.
 It came up to my mind when I was working on quality control plots of Nanopore sequencing data, where I had some functions written, but I had to reload them every single time before using.
 I was so sick of it.
 And that´s why I decided to package the functions.
-In this post I do not want to show you my NanoporeQC package (*I will cover this topic in a future post*), but simply share my thoughts in writing your first **R package** on an easy example.
+In this post I do not want to show you my NanoporeQC package (*I will cover this topic in a future post*), but simply share my thoughts in writing your first **R package** with a very easy (and useless) example.
 A warning: It will not be perfect, but hey what is perfect anyway?
 And you have to start somewhere.
-For those interested I highly recommend this awesome <a target= "_blank" href="http://r-pkgs.had.co.nz">book</a> by Hadley Wickham.
+For those interested, I highly recommend this awesome <a target= "_blank" href="http://r-pkgs.had.co.nz">book</a> by Hadley Wickham.
 Let´s get started:

 <h2> Example task </h2>